LucaCiucci/nm4p/mod_1/appendixes/iat.typ

     #figure(
         image("/mod_1/img/plots/binning-comparison.svg", width: 50%),
         caption: [
             Comparison between @binning-tau-int (black) and @binning-tau-int-corrected (blue).
 We can see that the bias-corrected estimate converges nearly as fast as the explicit autocorrelation factor summation (red).
-The green line and band is the estimate and variance of the rough estimate @alg-estimate-tau-int. #footnote(raw(xtasks.binning-comparison, block: false, lang: "sh")).
+The green line and band is the estimate and variance of the rough estimate @alg-estimate-tau-int. #footnote(mod_1-command("run binning-comparison")).
         ]
     ) <binning-trend-comparison>